Connect with us on LinkedIn Follow us on Twitter Find us on Facebook

 In 2005, The Main Line Chamber Foundation initiated a four-part project to address issues that impact on the recruitment and recognition of volunteer firefighters and EMT’s and the funding of the volunteer fire companies and emergency medical services in the region.
 This effort is a continuation of a class project undertaken by the Chamber’s Leadership Main Line Class of 2004, which highlighted the need for better public awareness of the serious challenges facing volunteer fire and emergency medical services in the region.

 The Volunteer Firefighter/EMT Scholarship program began in 2006 with $6,000.
 In 2007, this program awarded $14,500 to deserving individuals.
 The increase in 2008 awards to $23,000 was due to a fundraiser hosted by Turnaround Management Association (TMA) to honor the memory of Lower Merion firefighter Thomas J. Hays.
-To date, we are proud to announce we have awarded nearly $700,000 in scholarships to those who help us when we need them most.
+To date, we are proud to announce we have awarded nearly $800,000 in scholarships to those who help us when we need them most.
 Each year, recipients are awarded scholarships at the Hometown Heroes Celebration.
-Everyone in the community is invited to join us on Thursday, June 5.
-Click here for more information.
+Thank you to everyone who joined us on for this year's event.

 $5,000 WSFS Cares Foundation Leaders of Tomorrow Award: